py2ai/py2ai.github.io/_posts/2024-05-26-Make-a-simple-chess-game-in-python.md

 ---
+description: In this tutorial, we'll create a basic chess game using Python.
+The game will have a simple text-based interface where players can input their moves.
+We'll e...
+featured-img: 26072022-python-logo
+keywords:
+- Python chess game
+- text-based chess
+- coding tutorial
 layout: post
-title: Building a Simple Chess Game in Python
 mathjax: true
-featured-img: 26072022-python-logo
-description:  make a chess game in python
 tags:
 - Python
 - Chess
 - Game Development
-keywords:
-  - Python chess game
-  - text-based chess
-  - coding tutorial
+title: Building a Simple Chess Game in Python
 ---

+# Chess Game Tutorial

 In this tutorial, we'll create a basic chess game using Python.
 The game will have a simple text-based interface where players can input their moves.
 We'll explain the code step by step, focusing on how the ChessBoard class works and how the game logic is implemented.